Registration is open

 We invite you to download and share our updated flyer, which includes the pre-conference workshop and a sneak peek at breakout sessions, with others who may be interested.
 More program information will be available here soon.

-Registration opens in early January.
-Please contact Lisa Carlson with any questions.
+Please contact Lisa Carlson with any questions about the Colloquium.